simatic-ax/template-library/README.md

-# Template for `Libraries` on GitHub
+# Template for SIMATIC AX `libraries` on GitHub

 ## What is an library

-A library is a standalone project, which offers a collection of prewritten and tested code-elements that other users can reuse to optimize theire tasks.
+In computing, a library is a collection of resources that is leveraged during software development to implement an application.
+Commonly, a library consists of executable code such as compiled functions and classes, or a library can be a collection of source code.
 This template is tailored for the creation of libraries for PLC applications (executable on a PLCSIM Advanced or real PLC S7-1500).

 ## Create a project from this "apax-template"